PierreGode/PasswordGenerator/README.md

 A Password generator for Windows.

-Windows package is found [Here](https://github.com/PierreGode/PasswordGenerator/actions/workflows/exefile.yml)
+Windows package releses is found [Here](https://github.com/PierreGode/PasswordGenerator/releases)

 <p>
 NOTE!
 The package is NOT a signed package and Windows Defender will hate it! so do NOT use at an company's owned computer unless you wish for IT to chase you with pitchforks.